aabele/CV/README.md

 ### Python/Javascript developer @ omni-digital.co.uk
 __2016 - ...__

-Working as a remote django developer, building websites, debugging old code, provisioning a lot of digital ocean droplets (centos and ubuntu) and keeping them updated and in order by using ansible.
+Working as a remote django developer, building websites, debugging old code, provisioning a lot of digital ocean droplets (centos and ubuntu) and keeping them updated and secured by using ansible.

 __Technology stack:__ linux, git, django, postgres, javascript, ansible.